 The Covid-19 outbreak has caused schools, colleges, and universities to suspend all on-campus activities, including classes, and transition to online learning.
 Since students are no longer involved in the classroom, many of them no longer need or desire their off-campus apartments.
-Due to the current crisis, a good portion of students quickly departed for home, leaving some apartments without any tenants.
+Due to the current crisis, a good portion of students quickly departed for home, leaving some apartments in Boston without any tenants.
 Other students stayed in Boston, but were left with half-filled apartments, wondering if they should now leave as well.
 As a result, a large number of students need to find tenants to sublet their apartments from now until August 31st.
 This is a unique situation that may cause subletting, as well as restructuring of apartment leases in the off-campus housing market, to explode in volume.

-Over the last 15 years, anywhere between 52% – 66% of all apartment leases in Boston have followed the 9/1 – 8/31 one year fixed term leasing cycle.
+Over the last 15 years, anywhere between 52% – 66% of all leases for Boston apartments have followed the 9/1 – 8/31 one year fixed term leasing cycle.
 Most landlords like to move their fixed term leases in harmony with the student population and associated need for faculty and staff housing.
 The deep grooves of this leasing trend have been well established and provide landlords with the widest audience.

 This pattern is so strong that even when there are early lease terminations, new housing inventory, or overpriced and/or poor condition units that did not rent for September 1st, landlords will either shorten or lengthen leases to get back to the 9/1 – 8/31 cycle.
 Therefore, we have a potential pig in a python scenario of a massive amount of sublets and lease adjustments unfolding very rapidly due to the Covid-19 crisis.
 Things will only get more complicated with the recent law temporarily banning evictions.
 The resulting appeals to the legislature, governor, and the courts are just beginning.